 The second issue concerns a complication that the Modified Focus Prominence Principle introduces, although we concede that this particular complication may reflect an inevitable consequence of the data, rather than demonstrating a genuine problem with the principle.
-The complication stems from the fact that the Modified Focus Prominence Principle allows nested focus domain structures as in (35) (with $O{i,j}$ focus sensitive operators).
+The complication stems from the fact that the Modified Focus Prominence Principle allows nested focus domain structures as in (34) (with $O{i,j}$ focus sensitive operators).
 Note that such structures are ruled out on Büring's model, because his Focus Prominence Principle would require each of the two foci to be more prominent than the other.

-(35)

-$$O_i \lfloor_i \dots \rfloor_j \lfloor_j \dots F_i \dots F_j \dots \rfloor_j \dots \rfloor_i$$

-.
+(34) $O_i \lfloor_i \ldots_j \lfloor_j \ldots F_i \ldots F_j \ldots \rceil_j \ldots \rceil_i$ .

-In the model of ?, each expression is associated with exactly two components, the ordinary semantics, and a set of alternatives.
-But the intended interpretation of the structure in (35) requires two separate sets of alternatives to be associated with some expressions.
-The focal meaning needed for focus domain j involves plugging in alternatives to F_j while holding F_i fixed, while the focal meaning needed for focus domain i involves plugging in alternatives to F_j while holding F_i fixed.
-For example "eat{F1} rice{F2}" in the rice-grower example ?? would pick out both the set of alternative properties of the form "eat X", and the set of alternative properties of the form "X rice".
+In the model of Rooth (1992), each expression is associated with exactly two components, the ordinary semantics, and a set of alternatives.
+But the intended interpretation of the structure in (34) requires two separate sets of alternatives to be associated with some expressions.
+The focal meaning needed for focus domain j involves plugging in alternatives to $F_j$ while holding $F_i$ fixed, while the focal meaning needed for focus domain i involves plugging in alternatives to $F_j$ while holding $F_i$ fixed.
+For example "eatF1 riceF2" in the rice-grower example (32) would pick out both the set of alternative properties of the form "eat X", and the set of alternative properties of the form "X rice".

-More generally, the Modified Focus Prominence Principle allows embeddings like that in (35), but with arbitrarily many focus domains, so the principle implies that expressions may have to be associated with arbitrarily many sets of alternative meanings.
+More generally, the Modified Focus Prominence Principle allows embeddings like that in (34), but with arbitrarily many focus domains, so the principle implies that expressions may have to be associated with arbitrarily many sets of alternative meanings.
 This complication to the syntax-semantics interface is an unattractive consequence of the Modified Focus Prominence Principle.
-But the fact that this consequence is unattractive does not make the principle inconsistent: in fact, ? shows in detail how a system which embodies the principle can be implemented.
+But the fact that this consequence is unattractive does not make the principle inconsistent: in fact, Rooth (2010) shows in detail how a system which embodies the principle can be implemented.
 Furthermore, maybe the felicity of examples with focus intervention structures implies that something like the complication that the Modified Focus Prominence Principle introduces is inevitable.
 If so, this complication obviously cannot be taken to be a counterargument to the principle.

 The third issue we wish to raise as regards the Modified Focus Prominence Principle stems from the fact that it implies (like Büring's original combination of principles) that if the focus domain for one focus is nested inside the focus domain for another focus, then the focus with the bigger domain size will be more prominent.
 It seems to us that the next two examples we will consider can plausibly be analyzed as counterexamples to this property.
-Consider (36-a), which, like the original rice-grower example, is naturally uttered with contrastive accents on "grow" and "eat", and with the final "rice" produced with secondary stress, and thus no pitch accent.
-Based on the analysis of contrast of ?, we take it that he would consider an analysis like that in (36-b) to be possible.
+Consider (35-a), which, like the original rice-grower example, is naturally uttered with contrastive accents on "grow" and "eat", and with the final "rice" produced with secondary stress, and thus no pitch accent.
+Based on the analysis of contrast of Rooth (1992), we take it that he would consider an analysis like that in (35-b) to be possible.

-- (36) a.
+- (35) a.
 People who grow rice usually only want to eat rice. - b.
-People who $\lfloor \text{grow rice}{F1} \rfloor_1$ usually only2 $\lfloor \text{want to} \lfloor \text{eat}{F2} \text{ rice}{F3} \rfloor_3 \rfloor_2$
+People who $[\text{grow rice}{F1}]1$ usually only2 $[\text{want to } [\text{eat}{F2} \text{ rice}{F3}]3]2$

-The thing to note about the analysis in (36-b) is that the focus domain associated with "eat" (i.e. focus domain 3) is smaller than that associated with the final "rice".
+The thing to note about the analysis in (35-b) is that the focus domain associated with "eat" (i.e. focus domain 3) is smaller than that associated with the final "rice".
 Thus in this case the most prominent element has a smaller focus domain than does a less prominent element.